 Maine: Acadia National Park

 Tour-Only Itinerary

-Local lobsterwoman Stefanie Alley has been fishing Maine's frigid waters for decades, and this morning she's invited your group onto her boat to chat.
+Local lobsterwoman Stefanie Alley has been fishing Maine's frigid waters for decades, and this morning she's invited your group for a dockside chat.
 Learning about the lobstering life is a perfect prelude to today's walking tour of this remote island outpost, where colorful buoys hung from clapboard houses reflect Acadia's enduring fishing traditions.
 Of course, local insight is a watchword of your journey, with seasoned wilderness guides who have explored the region for decades.
 Meanwhile, your taste buds begin anticipating tonight's seafood dinner in Bar Harbor.
 Here on your hiking tour in Acadia, the East Coast's oldest national park, the settled life and wild nature coexist as they have for centuries-in beautifully landscaped carriage roads and rocky coastal paths, quaint village shops, and boundless vistas of the island-dotted Atlantic.

+Highlights

-Highlights Travel to Little Cranberry Island by boat and meet with a local lobsterwoman for a window into authentic Maine coastal life.
-Follow the rugged Maine coastline past the roiling Thunder Hole as you trek the highest ocean-edge cliffs in Acadia National Park.
-Gain a deeper understanding of the region's flora, fauna, and dramatic glacial history with veteran wilderness guides.
+- Travel to Little Cranberry Island by boat and meet with a local lobsterwoman for a window into authentic Maine coastal life. - Follow the rugged Maine coastline past the roiling Thunder Hole as you trek the highest oceanedge cliffs in Acadia National Park. - Gain a deeper understanding of the region's flora, fauna, and dramatic glacial history with veteran wilderness guides. - Enjoy breathtaking views from the summit of Cadillac Mountain